apache/atlas/docs/src/documents/Glossary.md

 ### What is a Glossary category ?

 A category is a way of organizing the term(s) so that the term's context can be enriched.
 A category may or may not have contained hierarchies i.e. child category hierarchy.
-A category's qualifiedName is derived using it's hierarchical location within the glossary e.g. `Category name`.`parent category qualifiedName`.
+A category's qualifiedName is derived using its hierarchical location within the glossary e.g. `Category name`.`parent category qualifiedName`.
 This qualified name gets updated when any hierarchical change happens, e.g. addition of a parent category, removal of parent category or change of parent category.